byjg/docker-easy-haproxy/docs/docker.md

     my/image:tag
 ```

-Once the container is running EasyHAProxy will detect automatically and start to redirect all traffic from `example.org:80` to your container.
+Once the container is running, EasyHAProxy will detect automatically and start to redirect all traffic from `example.org:80` to your container.

 You don't need to expose any port in your container.

-There a list of other parameters you can to configure your container.
-Please follow the [docker label configuration](container-labels.md)
+Please follow the [docker label configuration](container-labels.md) to see other configurations available.

 ## Setup the EasyHAProxy container

 You can configure the behavior of the EasyHAProxy by setup specific environment variables.
-To get a list of the variables please follow the [docker container environment](docker-environment.md)
+To get a list of the variables, please follow the [docker container environment](docker-environment.md)

 ## Setup certificates with Letsencrypt